junxit/us-congress-bills-112/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2011-11-14 — [House 112-1-839](votes/house-112-1-0839.md) — On Motion to Suspend the Rules and Pass — **Passed** (390–0)

 ## Actions

 - 2011-07-06 — Introduced in House
 - 2011-07-06 — Introduced in House
 - 2011-07-06 — Referred to the House Committee on Oversight and Government Reform.
+- 2011-11-03 — Committee Consideration and Mark-up Session Held.
+- 2011-11-03 — Ordered to be Reported by Unanimous Consent.
+- 2011-11-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-11-14 — Considered as unfinished business. (consideration: CR H7419-7420)
+- 2011-11-14 — Considered under suspension of the rules. (consideration: CR H7413-7414)
+- 2011-11-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2422.
+- 2011-11-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-11-14 — Mr. Farenthold moved to suspend the rules and pass the bill.
+- 2011-11-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 839). (text: CR H7413)
+- 2011-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 839).(text: CR H7413)